Enrise/react-native-nmrangeslider-ios/README.md

 Open your project in XCode if necessary and go into `Libraries > RNNMRangeSlider.xcodeproj > NMRangeSlider` and drag and drop the "Slider.xcassets" to the Resources folder.
 In the dialog, do NOT tick "copy files if necessary" because the files are already part of this project.
+Note if you used this library before version 1.3.0, remove the "DefaultTheme7" folder you might have copied.

 # Usage example